Keyword density in SEO was an important foundational concept of search engine optimization.

 - Image Alt Tags

-Moreover, the seed keyword should appear just once in each of the titles and Meta Description, headlines, and so forth.
-However, the seed keywords could be repeated more than once in the body content.
+Moreover, the seed keyword should appear once in each title and Meta Description, headline, etc. However, the seed keywords could be repeated more than once in the body content.

 How many times should keywords be used in the content?

-We must straightway clarify that there are no hard and fast rules for keyword density.
-Moreover, keyword density could change depending upon the nature of the content.
+We must clarify that there are no hard and fast rules for keyword density.
+Moreover, keyword density could change depending on the nature of the content.
 For instance, a syndicated news article could require fewer keywords than an evergreen blog post.

 However, to make matters easy for your keyword targeting strategy, you can use the following pointers:

 - Many SEOs recommend using one keyword per roughly 200 words of content.
 So, a webpage containing a 200-word paragraph should not contain more than one time.

 - You can also use “keyword variants,” slight variations on a given keyword.
 These are closely related search terms.